Best movies like The Devil's Advocate

 Was he a saint or was he a sinner?

 A unique, carefully handpicked, selection of the best movies like The Devil's Advocate Starring John Mills, Stéphane Audran, Jason Miller, Paola Pitagora, and more.
-If you liked The Devil's Advocate then you may also like: Venetian Bird, Which Way to the Front?, The White Sister, Nasty Habits, Our Fathers and many more popular movies featured on this list.
+If you liked The Devil's Advocate then you may also like: Venetian Bird, Which Way to the Front?, The White Sister, Our Fathers, The Rape of Europa and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 A dying priest is commissioned to investigate the deeds of Giacomo Nerone, a dead wartime partisan, and find out if he truly is worthy of being canonized.